 JAMARR (Julatten and Molloy Association of Ratepayers and Residents) was incorporated in 1996 as a progress association.

 We have an open membership policy and count over 100 current recipients on our local news mailing list.
 Our meetings are bi-monthly and normally attract 15-25 attendees.
-Council is usually represented by the Mayor of Mareeba Shire and at least one other Councillor.
 Our members include new and old residents, retired and salaried, business owners and caregivers.

-We have full access to the MT Molloy Memorial Hall (150p capacity) which is in excellent condition and features a certified food kitchen.
+We have full access to the Mount Molloy Memorial Hall (150p capacity) which is in excellent condition and features a certified food kitchen.

-The community hall at Geraghty Park (Julatten) is of similarly utility, though it has a very well-appointed performance stage to boost its profile.
+The community hall at Geraghty Park (Julatten) is of similarly utility, and it also has a very well-appointed performance stage to boost its profile.